triggermesh/docs/docs/sources/slack.md

 ### Deploy Slack source

-Create an instance of the Slack Source at Triggermesh as aprt of a Bride.
+Create an instance of the Slack Source at Triggermesh as part of a Bride.

 - `name` is an internal identifier inside the bridge.
 - `broker` where messages should be sent to.

-Save the source, fill the rest of the bridge and press `Submit Bridge`.
+Save the source, fill the rest of the bridge fileds and press `Submit Bridge`.
 The Slack source creates a service, navigate to Functions/Services and copy the URL for the exposed service.

 ### Configure Slack Events API App